The mean AUM of the top 100 hedge funds is a little under

 the world calls VALUE.
 That’s what the world will pay for.

-Not happy with your professional or personal life?
-If that's the case, the problem isn't your upbringing, or a lack of opportunities, or bad luck, or the result of other people holding you back.
+the case, the problem isn't your upbringing, or a lack of opportunities,

 The problem is you.